-What to Bring:
+What To Bring:

--Your SeaPass card (provided onboard the ship) and photo identification
+• SeaPass card and photo identification

-What to Wear:
+What To Wear: